 Gantt charts are created with one date, one or more dimensions, and zero to two measures.
 The date provides the axis; the dimensions provide the breakdowns we want to visualize and/or the encoding of the Gantt bars; the measures create the length of the Gantt bars and/or their encoding.

-For this Gantt chart, I would like to have a continuous axis running left to right, so I will put the Date dimension (being used as a continuous field) on the Columns Shelf.
+For this Gantt chart, we would like to have a continuous axis running left to right, so we will put the Date dimension (being used as a continuous field) on the Columns Shelf.
 Looking at the final product above, there are rows for each combination of Project and Person, which tells us those breakdowns reside on the Rows Shelf.
 Gantt chart is the default mark type in Tableau for this combination of dimensions and measures, so placing the fields on the view results in this foundation of a Gantt chart:

 What Tableau has done is place a Gantt mark at the start date of each combination of Project and Person.
 To extend the Gantt bars to illustrate task duration, we need to size each mark by the number of days in each respective project / person combination.
 You may have a field for duration in the underlying data set, but it can also be created in Tableau with a calculated field.
 In this case, duration simply equals [End Date] – [Start Date]